The Bris Jewish Circumcision Ceremony

 Throughout history, Jews have remained faithful to this practice, sometimes at great risk to their lives.

-By performing a Bris on your son, you join the ranks of your people, connecting your child with G‑d in an unbreakable covenant.
+By performing a Bris circumcision procedure on your son, you join the ranks of your people, connecting your child with G‑d in an unbreakable covenant.
 The bris ceremony is a celebration of life, family, history and Jewish tradition.

 The Eighth day